- Racist and anti-Semite

-In 1997 Shabazz joined NBPP and quickly became the party's national attorney and spokesman.
+In 1997 Shabazz joined the New Black Panther Party (NBPP) and quickly became the organization's national attorney and spokesman.

 In 1998 Shabazz was named "Young Lawyer of the Year" by the National Bar Association.
 That same year, he ran unsuccessfully for a seat on the Washington, DC city council, garnering just 8 percent of the vote (15,644 votes).